Report Identity Theft: What to Do If Your Identity is Stolen

 Although identity thieves can wreak havoc on your personal finances, there are some things you can do to take control of the situation.
 Here’s how to handle some of the most common forms of identity theft.

-If an identity thief has stolen your mail for access to new credit cards, bank and credit card statements, pre-approved credit offers and tax information or falsified change-of-address forms, he/she has committed a crime.
-Report it to your local postal inspector.
+If an identity thief has stolen your mail for access to new credit cards, bank and credit card statements, pre-approved credit offers, tax information, or falsified change-of-address forms, they have committed a crime.
+Report it to your local postal inspector and file a police report.

-If you discover that an identity thief has changed the billing address on an existing credit card account, close the account.
-When you open a new account, ask that a password be used before any inquiries or changes can be made on the account.
-Avoid using easily available information like your mother’s maiden name, your birth date, the last four digits of your SSN or your phone number, or a series of consecutive numbers.
+Review your credit card and bank statements carefully.
+If you discover an identity thief has changed the billing address on an existing credit card, close the account.
+When you open a new account, ask that a password be used before any inquiries or changes can be made to the account.
+When creating a password, avoid using readily available information like your mother’s maiden name, birth date, phone number, the last four digits of your SSN, or a series of consecutive numbers.
 Avoid the same information and numbers when you create a Personal Identification Number (PIN).

-If you have reason to believe that an identity thief has accessed your financial accounts, checking account or ATM card, close the accounts immediately.
+If you believe an identity thief has accessed your financial accounts, checking account, or ATM card, close the affected account immediately and contact your financial institution.
 When you open new accounts, insist on password-only access.
 If your checks have been stolen or misused, stop payment.
 If your ATM card has been lost, stolen or otherwise compromised, cancel the card and get another with a new PIN.

-If an identity thief has established new phone or wireless service in your name and is making unauthorized calls that appear to come from-and are billed to-your cellular phone, or is using your calling card and PIN, contact your service provider immediately to cancel the account and calling card.
+If an identity thief has established a new phone or wireless service in your name and is making unauthorized calls that appear to come from (and are billed to) your cellular phone or is using your calling card and PIN, contact your service provider immediately to cancel the account and calling card.
 Get new accounts and new PINs.

-If it appears that someone is using your SSN when applying for a job, get in touch with the Social Security Administration (SSA) to verify the accuracy of your reported earnings and that your name is reported correctly.
+If it appears that someone is using your SSN when applying for a job, contact the Social Security Administration (SSA) to verify the accuracy of your reported earnings and that your name is reported correctly.
 Call (800) 772-1213 to check your Social Security Statement.

-In addition, the SSA may issue you a new SSN at your request if, after trying to resolve the problems brought on by identity theft, you continue to experience problems.
+In addition, the SSA may issue you a new SSN at your request if, after trying to resolve the problems resulting from identity theft, you continue to experience problems.
 Consider this option carefully.
-A new SSN may not resolve your identity theft problems, and may actually create new problems.
+A new SSN may not resolve your identity theft problems and may create new problems.
 For example, a new SSN does not necessarily ensure a new credit record because credit bureaus may combine the credit records from your old SSN with those from your new SSN.
-Even when the old credit information is not associated with your new SSN, the absence of any credit history under your new SSN may make it more difficult for you to get credit.
-And finally, there’s no guarantee that an identity thief wouldn’t also misuse a new SSN.
+Even when the old credit information is not associated with your new SSN, the absence of any credit history under your new SSN may make it more difficult to obtain credit.
+Additionally, there’s no guarantee that an identity thief wouldn’t also misuse a new SSN.
+Avoid making copies of SSN cards, and keep your card safe.

-If you suspect that your name or SSN is being used by an identity thief to get a driver’s license, report it to your Department of Motor Vehicles.
+If you suspect an identity thief is using your name or SSN to get a driver’s license, report it to your Department of Motor Vehicles.
 Also, if your state uses your SSN as your driver’s license number, ask to substitute another number.

 Stay Alert

-Taking the steps outlined here should, in most cases, resolve your identity theft problems, but identity theft or related credit problems may reoccur.
+Taking the steps outlined here should, in most cases, resolve the problem, but identity theft or related credit issues can happen again.
 Stay alert to new instances of identity theft.
 Notify the company or creditor that’s involved immediately.
 Follow up in writing.
+Protect your accounts with strong passwords, and avoid posting personal information publicly.

-Order a copy of your credit report from the three credit bureaus every year to check on their accuracy and whether they include only those debts and loans you’ve incurred.
+You are entitled to an annual free credit report from the three credit bureaus.
+Check their accuracy to ensure they include only those debts and loans you’ve incurred.
 This could be very important if you’re considering a major purchase, such as a house or a car.

 Related Resources